Skip to main content

 organisation based on Document Attributes

-After document revisions have been submitted, users will be able to access them on the All Documents tab.
+After document revisions have been submitted, users can access them on the Documents tab.
 Permission groups and rules that have been set up for the project automatically control which document revisions can be viewed by each person.
-The metadata associated with each document ensures that users can quickly access the documents they need and that they will only see the documents that they have access to.
+The metadata associated with each document ensures that users can quickly access the documents they need and that they only see the documents they have access to.

 Saved Views